Fred H. Brown: Political career

+Governor of New Hampshire 1923-1925

 Brown entered the 1922 election for Governor of New Hampshire.
 He faced two candidates in the Democratic Party primary election, and won.
 He defeated Republican Windsor H. Goodnow in the general election.
 As governor, he cut spending below the levels estimated by the New Hampshire Legislature and advocated for tax cuts.
 Brown was entered into nomination at the 1924 Democratic National Convention.
 He ran for reelection as governor in 1924, and he was renominated without opposition.
 He lost the general election to Republican John Gilbert Winant, while Republican Calvin Coolidge carried the state in the 1924 presidential election.
 After Winant took office in 1925, he nominated Brown for a six-year term on the New Hampshire Public Service Commission.
 He succeeded Thomas Worthen on the commission on June 1, 1925.

+U. S. Senator from New Hampshire 1933-1939

 In January 1932, Democrats from Strafford County began to recruit Brown to enter the 1932 election for the United States Senate.
 He ran, facing two candidates in the Democratic primary election, and won.
 Brown defeated Republican incumbent George H. Moses in the general election, with the assistance of Franklin D. Roosevelt's landslide victory in the 1932 presidential election.
 In the Senate, Brown supported Roosevelt's New Deal, served on the joint committee that investigated the Tennessee Valley Authority, voted to confirm Hugo Black to the Supreme Court of the United States and chaired the Senate Commerce Committee's Subcommittee on Communications.
 Brown was not opposed when he ran for renomination in the 1938 election, but he lost in the general election to Republican Charles W. Tobey.

+Comptroller General of the United States

 Roosevelt appointed Brown to a 15-year term as Comptroller General of the United States in March 1939, and his nomination was approved in April.
 As comptroller general, he supported the decision to use marble from Vermont in the construction of the Jefferson Memorial and ruled that states could not collect taxes from the federal government.
 He also approved an $11 million contract ($ in current dollar terms) for cement to use in the construction of the Shasta Dam.

 Brown suffered a stroke in December 1939, and resigned as Comptroller General due to poor health in June 1940.
 The next month, Roosevelt nominated Brown to the United States Tariff Commission, and he was confirmed on August 1.
 He resigned the position in 1941.
 Brown remained in New Hampshire, where he met with President Harry S. Truman during his tour through New Hampshire during the 1952 presidential election.